🎁 Give the #1 gift request of 2024... a ZTM membership gift card! 🎁

 They don't do these things for you.

-What they might do is have some companies that come and do recruiting and give you some advice but please just make sure you know what you're getting.
+What they might do is have some companies that come and do recruiting and give you some advice but please just make sure you know what you're getting into if you choose this option.

 Option #3.
 Get a Computer Science degree